Porya Saveh Shemshaki

-Pouria Saveh-Shemshaki (born April 30, 1987) is an alpine skier from Iran.
-He, along with his brother, Hossein Saveh-Shemshaki, competed for Iran at the 2010 Winter Olympics.
+Porya Saveh Shemshaki (born 30 April 1987) is an alpine skier from Iran.
+He, along with his brother, Hossein Saveh Shemshaki, competed for Iran at the 2010 Winter Olympics.
 His best result was a 60th place in the giant slalom.
+He also competed at the 2007 Asian Winter Games and 2011 Asian Winter Games.

+On 7 June 2023, Saveh Shemshaki immigrated to France along with fellow Iranian skier Marjan Kalhor.